Silergo/Home-Assistant-Lametric-Weather/README.md

   1. **HA URL**

 Enter **IP address with port or domain name of your Home Assistant server**, it should look like this: http://xxx.xxx.xxx.xxx:8123, where xxx.xxx.xxx.xxx - IP address of you Home Assistant server and 8123 - Home Assistant server port.
-If your Home Assistant server is behind router, then **HA URL** is **external** IP of you router with port, it should look like above: http://xxx.xxx.xxx.xxx:8123, but xxx.xxx.xxx.xxx - **external** IP of you router and 8123 - Home Assistant server port. **Don't forget to forward 8123 port to your Home Assistant server in router settings**.
+If your Home Assistant server is behind router, then **HA URL** is **external** IP of you router with port, it should look like above: http://xxx.xxx.xxx.xxx:8123, but xxx.xxx.xxx.xxx - **external** IP of you router and 8123 - Home Assistant server port.
+Don't forget to forward 8123 port to your Home Assistant server in router settings.
 **Important note: In the Lametric app you should NOT put "/" at the end of URL.
 You "HA URL" should looks like: `http://xxx.xxx.xxx.xxx:8123` AND NOT `http://xxx.xxx.xxx.xxx:8123/`**

   2. **HA token**